 }

 Compressed NFTs (cNFTs) offer a scalable, cost-effective way to manage large volumes of NFTs on Solana, especially for use cases like gaming, collectables, and ticketing.
 By leveraging Merkle trees and off-chain data storage, developers can drastically reduce the number of on-chain accounts, saving on fees and improving efficiency.
+(For specific compute costs of Merkle proof verification and other operations, see our cost of security analysis.)

 The combination of account-compression and mpl-bubblegum provides a powerful toolkit for creating, managing, and interacting with cNFTs, without compromising on validation or ownership security.

 Whether you're building a high-throughput dApp or auditing an existing system, understanding how these programs work under the hood gives you the edge to optimise and innovate.
+If you're looking to audit a cNFT system, see what a Solana audit costs.

 If you’ve made it this far, you now have a solid grasp of how cNFTs work on Solana.
 The future of NFTs is not just about art, it’s about scale.
 And cNFTs make that scale possible.